sohhamm/reactjs.org/beta/src/pages/learn/adjusting-effect-dependencies.md

 }
 ```

-When a different `authenticator` value is passed down, your Effect will re-run. **Since it's only being set in the event handlers (and not during rendering), it won't change unintentionally.** However, you need to be careful and always pass down the value that you hold in state in the parent component.
+When a different `authenticator` value is passed down, your Effect will re-run. **Since it's only created inside the event handlers (and not during rendering), it won't change unintentionally.** However, you need to be careful and always pass down the value that you hold in state in the parent component.
 If you create the `authenticator` value during rendering and then specify it as a dependency of this Effect, it will re-run after every render.

 ### Removing function dependencies {/*removing-function-dependencies*/}